mitmproxy/mitmproxy/docs/src/content/concepts-modes.md

 ## SOCKS Proxy

-In this mode, mitmproxy acts as a SOCKS5 proxy.
+In this mode, mitmproxy acts as a [SOCKS5 proxy](https://en.wikipedia.org/wiki/SOCKS).[^1]

+### Footnotes

+[^1]: SOCKS (which stands for secure sockets) is a type of proxy connection protocol that’s used for general needs.
+With SOCKS5, it cooperates with different authentication methodologies which permit improved security options when making a connection, and for the data stream.
+[See difference between socks proxy and http proxy](https://bitrebels.com/technology/difference-between-socks-proxy-http-proxy/)